-Note: If your server is reachable using the FQDN, then use the DNS of the server instead of its IP address.
+Note: If your server is reachable by using the FQDN, then use the ServerDNSName> instead of the server IP address.

-- 8 Click OK. - 9 Select Include in the CDP extension of issued certificates for the created entry. - 10 In the Select extension menu, select Authority Information Access (AIA). - 11 Delete all other entries except for C:\Windows\system32\. - 12 Click Add. - 13 In the Location field, add http://serverIP/CertEnroll/<ServerDNSName><CAName><CertificateName>.crt, where serverIP is the IP address of the server.
+- 8 Click OK. - 9 Select Include in the CDP extension of issued certificates for the created entry. - 10 In the Select extension menu, select Authority Information Access (AIA). - 11 Delete all other entries except for C:\Windows\system32\. - 12 Click Add. - 13 In the Location field, add http://serverIP/CertEnroll/<ServerDNSName>\<CAName><CertificateName>.crt, where serverIP is the IP address of the server.

-Note: If your server is reachable using the FQDN, then use the DNS of the server instead of its IP address.
+Note: If your server is reachable by using the FQDN, then use the ServerDNSName> instead of the server IP address.

-14 Click OK.
+- 14 Click OK.

-- 15 Select Include in the AIA extension of issued certificates for the created entry. - 16 Click Apply > OK.
+- 15 Select Include in the AIA extension of issued certificates for the created entry.

+- 16 Click Apply > OK.